The one question I received the most when I was a Walt Disney Imagineer was, “How do I become a Walt Disney Imagineer?”.

 When we speak of ‘character’, as it relates to Walt Disney Imagineering, it can mean a multitude of things.
 Some might be quick to say Mickey, Minnie, Donald and their friends.

 Imagineers will need to work with a multitude of individuals and personalities to design and implement amazing Guest experiences.
 Individuals with solid character, that are trustworthy, and have good personalities will find it easier to work with the multitude of personalities on a project team.

 Most large projects at Imagineering have upwards of one hundred or more individuals working on them.
-Large projects, such as new theme park lands or theme park expansions, may have well over two hundred team members.
+Large projects, such as new theme park lands or theme park expansions, may have well over five hundred team members.